scala-ide/docs/dev/setup/setup.rst

    .. with trademark sign

-Since the Scala IDE sources are mostly written in Scala (again, not really a surprising fact), you should install the Scala IDE plugin for Eclipse.
+Since the Scala IDE sources are mostly written in Scala (again, not really a surprising fact), you need to install the Scala IDE plugin for Eclipse (since support for Scala 2.8 will be dropped after the final 2.0.0 release of the Scala IDE, we suggest you to use the Scala IDE plugin for Scala 2.9 or Scala 2.10 - trunk).
 Developers are strongly encouraged to use a nighlty build, as your feedback is vital to the project (catching errors early is the road to awesomness).
-We suggest you to use the `Scala IDE 2.1 nightly for Scala 2.9 <FIXME: Add link!>`.

 You will also need a terminal to run some script.
 If you are on Windows, we suggest you to install `Cygwin <http://www.cygwin.com/>`_ (how could you live without it on Windows anyway!?).
-It is not mandatory to use Cygwin, but in this documentation we assume you have a way to run bash scripts, or else you have the time and motivation to look inside the script and convert them in Windows batch files (if you do so, send us a pull request, and we will include them in the project).
+It is not mandatory to use Cygwin, but in this documentation we assume you have a way to run bash scripts, or else you have the time and motivation to look inside the script and convert them in Windows batch files (if you do so, make sure to send a pull request our way, and we will make the Windows scripts available to all contributors).

 .. _setup_fork-the-project: